Supreme Court agrees to take a new look at key part of landmark voting rights law

 Up to 11,000 people flee Syria in 24-hour period due to escalating violence

 BEIRUT (AP) -- As many as 11,000 people fled Syria in 24 hours, some of them desperately clambering through a razor-wire fence into Turkey on Friday to escape fierce fighting between rebels and government forces for control of a border town.

 The exodus is a sign of the escalating ferocity of the violence, which has killed more than 36,000 people since March 2011.
-Despite the bloodshed, embattled President Bashar Assad insisted there was no civil war in Syria, saying in a rare TV appearance that he was protecting Syrians against "terrorism" supported from abroad.

 The flood of Syrians into neighboring Turkey, Jordan and Lebanon was "the highest that we have had in quite some time," said Panos Moumtzis, the U.N. refugee agency’s regional coordinator for the region.

 About 2,000 to 3,000 people are fleeing Syria daily, and the recent surge brings the number registered with the agency to more than 408,000, he said.

 During the 24-hour period that began Thursday, 9,000 Syrians crossed into Turkey -- including 70 who were wounded and two who then died, U.N. officials said.
 Jordan and Lebanon each absorbed another 1,000 refugees.